scraperwiki/elasticsearch-tool/README.md

-geojson-tool
+elasticsearch-tool
 ============

-GeoJSON Tool on ScraperWiki
+Elasticsearch Tool on ScraperWiki

+Download and extract elasticsearch in a box, run `run_elasticsearch.sh` (modify the script to change the paths if necessary).

 ## Credits